zuwiki/dove_py/SPECIFICATION.md

   - `start` when the task begins
   - `due` when the task is due
   - `tags` a list of strings each representing a tag
-  - `owners` a list or single user id
+  - `owner` single user id of the creator
   - `lastmodified` datetime of the task's last change

 Users